epok

 bash

-curl -X POST https://app.getepok.dev/loki/api/v1/push \
+curl -X POST https://ingest.getepok.dev/loki/api/v1/push \

 -H 'Authorization: Bearer YOUR_API_KEY' \